 Customers will only want to join your rewards program if they believe it can deliver value.
 This is why an amazing rewards currency can be instrumental in delivering on that promise.

-For example, a cosmetics company whose program offers “Beauty Bucks” sounds a lot more appealing than a competitor that rewards shoppers with “Beauty Points”.
+For example, a cosmetics company who offers customers ‘Beauty Bucks’ as part of their ‘Beauty Bucks Boutique’ program sounds a lot more appealing than a competitor that rewards shoppers with ‘Beauty Points’ for joining their ‘Rewards Program’.
 By putting value at the forefront of their program, the first brand is guaranteeing its members an exceptional experience that is satisfying and on-brand.

-D’Addario’s Players Circle
+D'addario's Players Circle